ArthurScellesESILV/ten/README.md

 # The Ten Challenge

-> 10 Questions to challenge your non-programming skills
+> 10 (in fact over 10) Questions to challenge your non-programming skills

 ![Illustration by https://illlustrations.co/](./img/day19-apple-watch.png)